GunaKoppula/ERAV1-CAPSTONE/README.md

           :heavy_check_mark: Give any text to generate the related details.

-3. :heavy_check_mark: The output remains text.
+3. :heavy_check_mark: The output remains text, based on multimodal inputs - text, image, and audio.

-4. :heavy_check_mark: Deployment page should look like ChatGPT only, where we can send in images, text, or upload audio (live recording or file).
+4. :heavy_check_mark: The deployment page should look like ChatGPT only, where we can send in images, text, or upload audio (live recording or file).